tkiraly/regional/regional.md

 **Table 30: ChMaskCntl value table**

 If **ChMaskCntl** = 6 (resp 7) then 125 kHz channels are enabled (resp disabled).
 Simultaneously the channels 64 to 67 are set according to the **ChMask** bit mask.
-> Note: ACMA regulation requires hopping over at least 20 channels when using channels that do not meet a minimum 6 dB bandwidth of 500 kHz.

 #### 2.5.6 AU915-928 Maximum payload size